jjallaire/draftpod/src/components/guide/articles/sealed.md

 ## Sealed Deck

 [Sealed Deck](https://magic.wizards.com/en/game-info/gameplay/formats/sealed-deck) is another popular limited format.
 Sealed is the format used in MTG [Pre-Release](https://magic.wizards.com/en/event-types/prerelease) events, and is also used on Day 1 of [Grand Prix](https://magic.wizards.com/en/content/grand-prix-event-types-events) limited tournaments.
-Sealed was also used in the swiss rounds of [Pro Tour Qualifier](https://mtg.gamepedia.com/Pro_Tour_Qualifier) limited events.
+Sealed is also the format for swiss rounds of [Pro Tour Qualifier](https://mtg.gamepedia.com/Pro_Tour_Qualifier) limited events.

 Sealed typically provides 6 booster packs from which players build a 40-card deck.
 This provides a distinct challenge from booster draft, and often requires running 3 or more colors to maximize the number of strong playables in your deck.
 You can also play sealed with more than 6 packs (e.g. 10 or 12 packs), which enables you to build decks with a level of coherence and synergy comparable to the ones built in booster draft.